Gen-DFL: Decision-Focused Generative Learning for Robust Decision Making: Experiments

+Figure~\ref{fig:gendfl-preddfl} illustrates the impact of variance $\text{Var}[c| x]$, problem dimensionality, and training size on model performance. \texttt{Gen-DFL} demonstrates robustness across all variance levels ($\sigma \in [40, 60, 80, 100]$), effectively capturing the full conditional distribution $p(c|x)$, unlike Pred-DFL models, which rely on less expressive predictors and are more sensitive to variance.
 As dimensionality increases, baseline methods suffer from the curse of dimensionality, leading to higher regret.
 In contrast, \texttt{Gen-DFL} maintains superior performance by learning the structural complexity of $p(c|x)$, as predicted in Theorem~\ref{theorem:cvar_extension}.
 Additionally, while Pred-DFL performance deteriorates with smaller training sizes due to increased predictor bias, \texttt{Gen-DFL} remains stable by effectively modeling the underlying distribution.
 The quadratic term in the objective further amplifies the non-linearity in high-variance settings, demonstrating \texttt{Gen-DFL}'s adaptability to complex optimization problems.

+We further compare our \texttt{Gen-DFL} with conventional data-driven Robust Optimization methods (\eg, LRO \cite{wang2025learningdecisionfocuseduncertaintysets}, E2E-CRO~\cite{chenreddy2024endtoendconditionalrobustoptimization}, E2E-Conformal~\cite{yeh2024endtoendconformalcalibrationoptimization}) in Figure~\ref{fig:ablation}.
+Instead of learning fixed-geometry uncertainty sets for a hard min-max problem, \texttt{Gen-DFL} learns a full generative model to directly capture complex uncertainties and minimizes the Conditional Value-at-Risk (CVaR).
+We also did an ablation study on the choice of the generative models which shows that the power of our method lies in this core paradigm; while a Conditional Normalizing Flow (CNF) architecture outperforms a Variational Autoencoder (VAE) (of which we attribute to the advantages of exact likelihood training over the ELBO approximation), the primary contribution remains the development and validation of the \texttt{Gen-DFL} framework itself.
+We thus leave the integration of other generative models or optimization schemes to future work.